Emerald rockcod: Adaptations to changing oceans

 Elevated seawater temperatures have been observed to affect the metabolism of Emerald rockcod at the organism level.
 Living in a rapidly warming extremist climate region, Antarctic fish are especially vulnerable to temperature changes.
-Upon acclimation to temperatures up to 4°C over 9 weeks, this species was observed to have a 84% reduction in mass growth, even while having comparable food consumption to control groups at 0°C. This is best explained by reduced food assimilation rates.
+Upon acclimation to temperatures up to 4 °C over 9 weeks, this species was observed to have an 84% reduction in mass growth, even while having comparable food consumption to control groups at 0 °C. This is best explained by reduced food assimilation rates.
 Antarctic fish are especially vulnerable when juveniles, as the growth reduction will likely delay sexual maturity and fecundity.

 In elevated CO_{2} conditions, the juveniles of this species are especially robust.
 Common consequences of elevated CO_{2} in other fish species include hyperventilation, adjustments to physiology, adjustments to enzyme activity, cardiac failure, and circulatory system failure.
 Emerald rockcod juveniles exhibited none of these symptoms under laboratory conditions.
 However, when exposed to both elevated water temperatures and elevated CO_{2} levels, this species ability to acclimate to the warmer water was reduced, perhaps as an energy conservation strategy.